Hours: 10 a.m. - 4 p.m., Admission: $12 Adults, $7 Child.

 Pollinators: Birds do it; Bees do it...and so do Lemurs and Lizards! – This course will explore plants and the animals that pollinate them.
 Participants will engage in explorations about bees, butterflies and other animal pollinators and their importance in our lives; interrelationships in ecosystems; agricultural engineering; and ways to help protect our pollinator species.

 Call the Education Department at (515) 974-2557 or (515) 974-2546 to reserve a date.

 Show and Tells

-Cost is $90.00 for up to an hour of presentation (we can do 2 back-to-back half-hour programs.)
-Mileage charge applies for school outside the Greater Des Moines area.
+Cost is $45.00 for a 45 minute presentation (we can do multiple back-to-back programs.)
+Mileage charge applies for schools outside the greater Des Moines area.

 Alive in the Class!